opnfv/doctor/requirements/05-implementation.rst

 Fault management
 ^^^^^^^^^^^^^^^^

-:num:`Figure #figure11` shows the implementation plan based on OpenStack and related components as planned for Release 1.
+:numref:`figure11` shows the implementation plan based on OpenStack and related components as planned for Release 1.
 Hereby, the Monitor can be realized by Zabbix.
 The Controller is realized by OpenStack Nova [NOVA]_, Neutron [NEUT]_, and Cinder [CIND]_ for compute, network, and storage,